KateMcGuane/love-running/README.md

   ### Libraries & Programs Used

-*The following are samples of useful tools used*
+*The following is a comprehnsive list of useful tools you can use for a project like this:*
   - [Am I Responsive?](http://ami.responsivedesign.is/) - To demonstrate the website on a range of devices.
   - [Balsamiq](https://balsamiq.com/) - To create wireframes.
   - [Canva](https://www.canva.com/) - To create favicon image.